December 1, 2021

 NEVER TOO LATE (1965)

 Accompanying this frustrated quartet is the town's mayor and Ford's next-door neighbor, Lloyd Nolan, who seems to be doing a parody of Joe Biden—assuming some sort of time warp has taken place.
-There is an overall resemblance but it is his personality that suggests Biden—ironically as a Democrat—where everyday conversation sounds politically motivated with a full cadre of faux-niceties—when not pointing his index finger.
+There is an overall resemblance but it is his personality that suggests the current President—ironically a Democrat—where everyday conversation sounds politically motivated with a full cadre of faux-niceties—when not pointing his index finger.
 Yes, Nolan does that, too.
+I digressed there.
 He and Ford are long-time friends and past political rivals.
 The mayor awards a significant contract to Ford—sort of a congratulatory gift—to the expectant couple.
 Nudge.
 Nudge.
 Rounding out the cast are the family's physician, Henry Jones, and his on-screen wife, Jane Wyatt.
-As confidant to O'Sullivan, Wyatt thinks she needs relief from her husband's every “Nineteenth Century” command.
+As a confidant to O'Sullivan, Wyatt thinks she needs relief from her husband's every “Nineteenth Century” command.
 It is she who suggests O'Sullivan see her husband about sudden fatigue.

 Note: Warner Bros.
 Pictures distributed this film based on the 1962 Broadway play of the same name by Sumner Arthur Long who also wrote this screenplay.
 Ford and O'Sullivan reprise their roles.
 Nearing their height of popularity, Hutton and Stevens are cast to bring in the younger moviegoers.
 And given the play's success, I imagine those who saw it live anticipated the film.
 After O'Sullivan comes to grips with her late pregnancy, the uplifting music and her brisk pace suggest a modern, liberal woman.
 Just the kind of characters that producer Norman Lear would gravitate to in the next decade.
 Along with the director of this film, Bud Yorkin, their future partnership changed the landscape of television and this film foreshadows their concept—viewers tossed between hilarity and conflicting social issues—leaving one perplexed as to when laughing is appropriate.